-Stewardship brochures from past years going back to 2010 are available upon request from the Department.
+Stewardship brochures from past years going back to 2010 may help to broaden understanding of Christian Stewardship.
 This is an excellent way to continue to educate and inspire parish members in the principles of stewardship.
+These are available at orthodoxmarketplace.com.